jpliu24/nimo-markdown-cv/index.md

 ## Project Experience
 ### __Shen-Chao Display Panel Defect Detection Project（深超面板瑕疵檢測專案）__ `Mar.
 2018 – May.
 2018`

+_Responsible For_
-- Responsible for data engineering, feature engineering and deep learning modeling.
+- Data engineering, feature engineering and deep learning modeling.

+_Tools Used_
+- NumPy, Matplotlib, OpenCV, Tensorflow, CNN deep learning models and other image processing packages.

 ### __CAA Mobile Phone Defect Detection Project（CAA 手機瑕疵檢測專案）__ `Jul.
 2018 – Oct.
 2018`
+_Responsible For_

-- Responsible for data engineering, feature engineering, deep learning modeling and system integration testing.
+- Data engineering, feature engineering, deep learning modeling and system integration testing.

+_Tools Used_
+- NumPy, Matplotlib, Tensorflow, Keras, R-CNN deep learning models and other image processing packages.

+_Project Effectiveness_
+- In one of the photo data sets, the accuracy reached up to 85%, and the mAP reached more than 60%.

 ## Teaching
 ### __Python Data Collection and Preprocessing（Python 資料收集與預處理）__ `Aug.
 2018 -`